-- The classification of each student shall be based on thirteen 'classification marks', comprising: - 3.1 the marks achieved in all twelve second, third and fourth year papers1; - 3.2 a thirteenth mark being the average2 of the best three marks in first year papers1. - 4.
-The aggregate for each student is the sum of the thirteen 'classification marks'.
-In all cases, the 'classification marks' shall be based on the marks obtained by the student in her/his latest attempt at each element of assessment for each course. - 5.
-The marks for LSE100 and the Interdisciplinary Research Seminar are not classification marks.
+- The classification of each student shall be based on twenty-six classification marks, comprising: - 3.1 the marks achieved in all twelve second, third and fourth year papers with full-unit marks counted twice and half-unit marks counted once to make a total of twenty-four classification marks. - 3.2 the twenty-fifth and twenty-six classification marks will use the First Year Average full unit mark counted twice. - 3.3 the First Year Average will be calculated using the average2 of the best six out of eight marks in first year papers1.
+All first year full-unit marks will be, counted twice and any half-unit marks counted once to make a total of eight first year marks. - 4.
+The aggregate for each student is the sum of the twenty-six classification marks. - 5.
+In all cases, the classification marks shall be based on the marks obtained by the student in their latest attempt at each element of assessment for each course. - The marks for LSE100 and the Interdisciplinary Research Seminar are not classification marks and are not used to calculate the award.